 Applicants can expect to receive a decision on admission within two weeks after their interview.
 At that time they will be notified as to whether they have been admitted, denied admission, or deferred for later consideration.
 If admitted, a non-refundable deposit of $500.00 will be due within 14 days of the admission notification and this deposit will be applied to the first year tuition.
 Those applicants that have been deferred can expect to receive a final decision regarding admission or denial by no later than mid-May.
 All correspondence will be sent by email.

 Students accepted into the Pharm.D. program will be expected to provide evidence of CPR (American Heart Association - Basic Life Support for Health Professionals) certification.
 It is the student's responsibility to locate the training.
 Hospitals, police/fire/rescue departments, and schools are places to check.

-The PCAT is now an optional part of the HSOP admissions process.
+The PCAT is now an optional part of the HCOP admissions process.
 While the test is optional, applicants who wish to bolster their other academic credentials with their Pharmacy College Admissions Test (PCAT) scores can choose to do so and request that their PCAT scores be submitted to PharmCAS (school code 104).

-The Harrison School of Pharmacy utilizes the Pharmacy College Application Service (PharmCAS).
+The Harrison College of Pharmacy utilizes the Pharmacy College Application Service (PharmCAS).
 This centralized service allows applicants to use a single application to apply to multiple Pharm.D.
 Degree programs.
 PharmCAS collects and processes applications to pharmacy colleges and schools that participate in this service.